Sghosh1999/Object-Detection-using-Template-Matching/README.md

-# Object-Detection
+# Object-Detection using OpenCV

-In this repository I have defined Object Detection Techniques.
+In this repository I have defined several Object Detection Techniques.

 ## Corner Detection
-- Harris Corners Algorith
+- Harris Corners Algorithm
 - Good Features to Track

 ## Object Detection Algorithms